NethServer/nethserver-openvpn/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN.rst

 Enable LZO compression
     Enable LZO compression.
 This options must be enabled both on client and server.

+Push all static routes
+    If enabled, push to client all static routes configured for the server.

+DHCP options
+    Extra options for OpenVPN DHCP server.

+    * Domain: if left blank, the Domain of the server will be used
+    * DNS, WINS, NBDD: if left blank, the server configured DNS will be used

 Contact this server on public IP / host
     Specify a comma separated list of IP and host names that the OpenVPN clients will attempt to contact this server.
 If this value is